ahmadfajar/vue3-mdb-docs/docs/components/input/textfield.md

 :::lead
-**BsTextField** is a component which is used to place collecting user provided information.
+**BsTextField** is a component that let users enter text into an UI.
 :::